KevinKra/Notes/certifications/aws/developer/resource.md

 You can register one or more Amazon EC2 instances (also referred to as **container instances**) with your cluster to run tasks on them.
 Or, you can use the serverless infrastructure that Fargate provides to run tasks.
 When your tasks are run on Fargate, your cluster resources are also managed by Fargate.

-- Infrastructure capacity can be provided by AWS Fargate (Serverless/Managed), EC2, on-prem, or even VMs that you manage remotely.
-- A cluster may contain a mix of tasks hosted on AWS Fargate, Amazon EC2 instances, or external instances.
+- A cluster may contain a _mix of tasks_ hosted on AWS Fargate, Amazon EC2 instances, or external instances.
 - Clusters are **region-specific**.
 - **Before you can delete a cluster, you must delete the services and deregister the container instances inside that cluster.**
-- Enabling managed Amazon ECS cluster auto scaling allows ECS to manage the scale-in and scale-out actions of the Auto Scaling group.
-On your behalf, Amazon ECS creates an AWS Auto Scaling scaling plan with a target tracking scaling policy based on the target capacity value that you specify.

 ## Task Components